Zoe3542188/PHX_project_A2/README.md

 # PHX_project_A2_Navigation_Feature_Branch
 ###### project for EC601
 #### Introduction
-We are using two kinds of navigator provided by ReactNative, the stack navigator and startab navigator.
+We are using a combination of two navigation options provided by React Native Navigation - stack navigation and tab navigation.
-In this feature we display the function of navigate between different screens inside the app.
+In this feature we demonstrate the function that enables navigation between different screens inside the app.
 ###### Also, you can check our draft UI in this part.

 #### Initialization